Frank Card

 Frank Howard Card (December 28, 1944 – April 14, 2021) was an American basketball player who played five seasons in the American Basketball Association (ABA).

 Born in Philadelphia, Pennsylvania, he played collegiately for the South Carolina State University.

 He was selected by the Philadelphia 76ers in the 7th round (77th pick overall) of the 1967 NBA draft.

 He played for the Minnesota Pipers (1968–69), Washington Caps (1969–70), Virginia Squires (1970–71), Carolina Cougars (1970–71) and Denver Rockets (1971–73) in the ABA for 306 games.

+Card played for the Allentown Jets of the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) from 1966 to 1968 and 1972 to 1974.
+He won an EPBL championship with the Jets in 1968.

 Following his retirement from basketball, Card worked for the Southeastern Pennsylvania Transit Authority for nearly 25 years.
 He died on April 14, 2021.

 Early life and education

-Frank Howard Card was born to Catherine Cheers and Frank Card on December 28, 1944 in Philadelphia, PA.
+Frank Howard Card was born to Catherine Cheers and Frank Card on December 28, 1944, in Philadelphia, PA.
 Card graduated from West Philadelphia High School and earned a scholarship to South Carolina State University.
 His passion in life at that time was to play basketball, and growing up he honed his skills on the playgrounds of his West Philly neighborhood.

 Work and career

 Card served in the Army from April 1965 for three years.

-During this time he started playing for the Baker League, where he became known for his jumping ability and earned the nick name “Watusi”.
+During this time he started playing for the Baker League, where he became known for his jumping ability and earned the nickname “Watusi”.
 He went on to be selected by the 76ers in the 7th round of the 1967 NBA draft.
 He played for the Minnesota Pipers, Washington Caps, Virginia Squires, Carolina Cougars and Denver Rockets.
 He also played pro ball in Europe for several years.
 During that time he also served in the Army from April 1965 to April 1968.

 Following his retirement from basketball, Card worked for the Southeastern Pennsylvania Transit Authority[SEPTA] for nearly 25 years.